AmalPanickassery/Ubuntu_NAS_Security_Project/attack/attack_1_phase1.md

 # Attack 1 (Phase 1): Network Reconnaissance
-The following steps elaborate the Attack 1 process:
+The following steps elaborate the Attack 1 (Phase 1) process:

 ## Step 1: Test the connectivity between Kali VM and the NAS
 - In order to test whether the Kali VM can connect to the NAS, I executed the following command: